 As a quick example, residents of Alaska, Arizona, and Georgia can invest via equity crowdfunding in business in their state up to $10,000 per deal, even if they not accredited investors.

 Details vary quite a bit by state, but there are now 35 states that offer equity crowdfunding choices to residents and local businesses, and many of them come with much different (and often much higher in aggregate) limits than what’s found at the national level.

 We’ve put together a handy map and corresponding table with resource links to help you sort out whether you have more equity crowdfunding options than you might have realized, depending on the state you live in.
-Click here or on the map below for more:
+Click here for more:

 Again, to be clear, the federal limits are there for a reason, and you should never invest an amount via equity crowdfunding that you can’t afford to lose entirely.
 But for non-accredited investors looking for even more options when it comes to equity crowdfunding, there may well be some excellent choices right around the corner.